ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ##  DNS Tree Walk {#dns-tree-walk}

-While the DMARC protocol defines a method for communicating information through the publishing of records in DNS, it is not necessarily true that a DMARC policy record for a given domain will be found in DNS at the same level as the name label for the domain in question.
-Instead, some domains will inherit their DNS policy records from parent domains one level or more above them in the DNS hierarchy, and these records can only be discovered through a technique described here, one known colloquially as a "DNS Tree Walk".
+The DMARC protocol defines a method for communicating information through the publishing of records in DNS.
+Both the content of the records and their location in the DNS hierarchy are used for two
+purposes: policy discovery (see (#dmarc-policy-discovery)) and Organizational Domain determination (see (#determining-the-organizational-domain)).
+The relevant DMARC record for these purposes is not necessarily the DMARC policy record found in DNS at the same level as the name label for the domain in question.
+Instead, some domains will inherit their DMARC policy records from parent domains one level or more above them in the DNS hierarchy.
+Similarly, the Organizational Domain may be found at a higher level in the DNS hierarchy.
+These records are discovered through the technique described here, known colloquially as the "DNS Tree Walk".

-The process for a DNS Tree Walk will always start at the point in the DNS hierarchy that matches the domain in the RFC5322.From header of the message, and will always end no later than the Public Suffix Domain that terminates the RFC5322.From domain.
-To prevent possible abuse of the DNS, a shortcut is built into the process so that RFC5322.From domains that have more than five labels do not result in more than five DNS queries.
+For policy discovery, the process for a DNS Tree Walk starts at the point in the DNS hierarchy that matches the domain in the RFC5322.From header of the message.
+For Organizational Domain determination, the DNS Tree Walk also starts with the RFC5321.MailFrom domain if there is an SPF pass result for the message and the DKIM d= domain if there is a DKIM pass result for the message if either or both are different from the RFC5322.From domain.
+Put another way, in situations where the RFC5322.From domain differs from either the RFC5321.MailFrom domain and/or the DKIM d= domain, the Organizational Domain for both domains must be determined in order to ascertain alignment of the domains, and therefore two or more DNS Tree Walks must be performed.

+To prevent possible abuse of the DNS, a shortcut is built into the process so that domains that have more than five labels do not result in more than five DNS queries.

 The generic steps for a DNS Tree Walk are as follows:

-1. Query the DNS for a DMARC TXT record at the DNS domain matching the one found in the RFC5322.From domain in the message.
+1. Query the DNS for a DMARC TXT record at the DNS domain matching the one found in the domain(s) described above.
 A possibly empty set of records is returned.

 2. Records that do not start with a "v=" tag that identifies the current version of DMARC are discarded.
+If a valid DMARC record is returned and the domain is the RFC5322.From domain for the message, this is the DMARC policy record for the message

-3. If the set is now empty, or the set contains one valid DMARC record that does not contain the information sought, then determine the target for additional queries, using steps 4 through 8 below.
+3. If the set is now empty, or the set contains one valid DMARC record and Organizational Domain determination is needed, then determine the target for additional queries, using steps 4 through 8 below.

 4. Break the subject DNS domain name into a set of "n" ordered labels.
 Number these labels from right to left; e.g., for